firogh/notes/philosophy/philosophy.md

 君子生非异也 善假于物也. -- 荀子
 Completeness, consistency, validity, soundness. -- Logic The whole is other than the sum of the parts. --Gestalt psychology

-# Descartes's methods
-Divide every question into manageable parts.
-Begin with the simplest issues and ascend to the more complex.
-Review frequently enough to retain the whole argument at once.
-Accept as true only what is indubitable.